ali-shan11/MERN-expenseTracker/README.md

-# MERN-Finanace
+# MERN Expense Tracker
-Small App for managing the finances.
+Small App for managing the expenses.